Dr. Finlay's Casebook

-Dr. Finlay's Casebook is a television drama series that was produced and broadcast by the BBC from 1962 until 1971.
+Dr Finlay's Casebook was a television drama series produced and broadcast by the BBC from 1962 until 1971.
 Based on A. J. Cronin's 1935 novella Country Doctor, the storylines centred on a general medical practice in the fictional Scottish town of Tannochbrae during the late 1920s.
 Cronin was the primary writer for the show between 1962 and 1964.

 Characters

-The main characters were Dr. Finlay, the junior partner in the practice, played by Bill Simpson, Dr. Cameron, the craggy senior partner, played by Andrew Cruickshank and Janet, their unflappable housekeeper and receptionist at Arden House, played by Barbara Mullen.
-Other recurrent characters included Dr. Snoddie, Finlay's crusty detractor and Janet's admirer, played by Eric Woodburn and gossipy Mistress Niven (the district nurse whose formal title was mistress midwife), played by Effie Morrison.
+The main characters were Dr Finlay, the junior partner in the practice, played by Bill Simpson; Dr Cameron, the craggy senior partner, played by Andrew Cruickshank; and Janet, their unflappable housekeeper and receptionist at Arden House, played by Barbara Mullen.
+Other recurrent characters included Dr Snoddie, Finlay's crusty detractor and Janet's admirer, played by Eric Woodburn; and gossipy Mistress Niven, the district nurse and midwife, played by Effie Morrison.